-- Proportion of subjects with $\geq 1$ COPD exacerbation - Time to the first COPD exacerbation - Proportion of subjects with ≥4-point decrease (improvement) in SGRQ total score at Week 56 - Annual rate of COPD exacerbations that are associated with an emergency room visit or a hospitalization - Annual rate of hospitalizations, annual rate of hospitalizations and emergency room visits combined, annual rate of unscheduled outpatient visits including unscheduled visits to investigator sites and all unscheduled healthcare encounters due to COPD

-- Rescue medication use (average puffs/day)

-- Number of nights with awakening due to COPD and requiring rescue medication

-- Change from baseline in E-RS total score and domain scores at Week 56

-- Area under the curve (AUC) of E-RS total score
+- Proportion of subjects with $\geq 1$ COPD exacerbation

+- Time to the first COPD exacerbation - Proportion of subjects with ≥4-point decrease (improvement) in SGRQ total score at Week 56 - Annual rate of COPD exacerbations that are associated with an emergency room visit or a hospitalization - Annual rate of hospitalizations, annual rate of hospitalizations and emergency room visits combined, annual rate of unscheduled outpatient visits including unscheduled visits to study centres and all unscheduled healthcare encounters due to COPD - Rescue medication use (average puffs/day) - Number of nights with awakening due to COPD and requiring rescue medication - Change from baseline in E-RS total score and domain scores at Week 56 - Area under the curve (AUC) of E-RS total score - BDI/TDI - CAT - EXACT-PRO
-- BDI/TDI

-- CAT

-- EXACT-PRO

-All the secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts $\geq 220/\mu$ L. In addition, the two key secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts $< 220/\mu$ L, $< 150/\mu$ L, $150-219/\mu$ L, 220-299 $\mu$ L, $300-449/\mu$ L, and $\geq 450/\mu$ L separately for descriptive purpose only.
+All the secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts $\geq 220/\mu$ L. In addition, the two key secondary endpoints will also be summarized in subjects with baseline blood eosinophil counts $< 220/\mu$ L, $< 150/\mu$ L, $150-219/\mu$ L, $220-299/\mu$ L, $300-449/\mu$ L, and $\geq 450/\mu$ L separately for descriptive purpose only.

-Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the two benralizumab dose groups and placebo using a repeated measures analysis on subjects with a baseline pre-dose/pre-bronchodilator FEV1 and at least one postrandomisation pre-dose/pre-bronchodilator FEV1 in the full analysis set.
+Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the three benralizumab dose groups and placebo using a repeated measures analysis on subjects with a baseline pre-dose/pre-bronchodilator FEV1 and at least one postrandomisation pre-dose/pre-bronchodilator FEV1 in the full analysis set.
 The dependent variable will be the change from baseline in pre-bronchodilator FEV1 at post-baseline protocol-specified visits (up to the EOT visit).
 Treatment group will be fitted as the explanatory variable, and eosinophil cohort (220-299/μL or $\geq$ 300/μL), country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), visit, the interaction between visit and treatment and baseline pre-bronchodilator FEV1 will be fitted as covariates.
 Visit will be fitted as a categorical variable, and the variance-covariance matrix will be assumed to be unstructured.
 If the procedure does not converge then a compound symmetric variancecovariance matrix will be used instead.
 The model is:

-Change in FEV1=Treatment group+ eosinophil cohort (220-299/μL or $\geq$ 300/μL)+ baseline FEV1+ country + background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA) + visit + treatment\visit placebo group using a Cochran-Mantel-Haenszel test controlling for eosinophil cohort (220-299/ $\mu$ L or $\geq$ 300/ $\mu$ L), country and background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA).
+Change in $FEV_1$ = Treatment group+ eosinophil cohort (220-299/μL or $\geq$ 300/μL) + baseline $FEV_1$ + country + background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA) + visit + treatment\visit

+Change from baseline in SGRQ total score and three domain scores (symptoms, activity, and impacts) at Week 56 will be analyzed separately using a similar model as the above model for change from baseline in pre-dose/pre-bronchodilator FEV1.

+Proportion of subjects with $\geq$ 4-point decrease (improvement) in SGRQ total score at Week 56 in each of the three benralizumab dose groups will be compared with the proportion in the placebo group using a Cochran-Mantel-Haenszel test controlling for eosinophil cohort (220-299/μL or $\geq$ 300/μL), country, and background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA).
 Cumulative distribution function of absolute changes in SGRQ total score at week 56 will be plotted in a figure.

-Change from baseline in SGRQ total score and three domain scores (symptoms, activity, and impacts) at Week 56 will be analyzed separately using a similar model as the above model for change from baseline in pre-dose/pre-bronchodilator $FEV_1$ .

-Proportion of subjects with $\geq$ 4-point decrease (improvement) in SGRQ total score at Week 56 in each of the two benralizumab dose groups will be compared with the proportion in the

 The proportion of subjects with $\geq 1$ COPD exacerbation during the 56 weeks of treatment will be addressed as a supportive variable to the primary objective.
-The proportion in each of the two benralizumab dose groups will be compared with the proportion in the placebo group using a logistic regression model with eosinophil cohort (220-299/μL or $\geq 300/μL$ ), country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), and number of exacerbations in the year before the study as covariates.
+The proportion in each of the three benralizumab dose groups will be compared with the proportion in the placebo group using a logistic regression model with eosinophil cohort (220-299/μL or $\geq 300/μL$ ), country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), and number of exacerbations in the year before the study as covariates.